Setting Up SCIM Provisioning

 Add a custom attribute

-SCIM supports extending the user schema to include custom fields to meet your organization’s specific requirements:
+SCIM supports extending the user schema to include custom fields to meet your organization’s specific requirements:- In Okta, head to Directory > Profile Editor and locate the SCIM application.

 - Click Add Attribute to create a custom attribute you wish to include in the provisioning process.